Type: Chicken Keeping

 Have you ever wondered whether you would be able to look after a couple or so of ex battery hens as a complete beginner?
 I am here to help you through the process so you and your new friends can come out the other side unscathed.

-I have been keeping hens for around 10 years in the back garden of my 1930s semi on the outskirts of Oxford near the Mini factory.
-I have only just plucked up the courage to get my first lot of hens from the Hens Welfare Trust.
+I have been keeping hens for around 10 years in the suburban back garden of my 1930s semi on the outskirts of Oxford near the Mini factory.
+I have only just plucked up the courage to get my first lot of hens from the British Hen Welfare Trust.
 It all started when I volunteered to help with the re-homing near Oxford.
 I thought I would maybe get some of these hens when I retired so I would be at home to look out for them in their, probably quite frightening, new life.
-My hand was forced when one of my hens died leaving Blanc on her own.
-Don’t know why I was so worried the two new hens have taken to back garden living with gusto, so I decided to help others out there who are just a little bit hesitant, as I was.
+My hand was forced when one of my hens died leaving Blanca on her own.
+I don't know why I was so worried, the two new hens have taken to back garden living with gusto, so I decided to help others out there who are just a little bit hesitant, as I was.

-We will look at hens in general and their needs, housing (with special emphasis to the Omlet houses as, in my view, they are superb), placement of the housing and you will be able to see pics of my two new hens as they develop and grow into their new life of freedom.
+We will look at hens in general and their needs, housing (with special emphasis to the Omlet houses as, in my view, they are superb), placement of the housing, possible problems that may appear, feeding and pest control.
+You will be able to see pics of my two new hens as they develop and grow into their new life of freedom, also images of the day you will pick up your hens form your local Hen Welfare Trust pick up point and what happens with the volunteers before you arrive.